D-Stoker/technigo-project-news-site/README.md

-# News Site

-Replace this readme with your own information about the project.
-You can include things like:

-- Brief description of the assignment
-- How you approached the task, what tools and techniques you used, and how you planned it
+# The Daily Tulip

+- Assignment: created a news site focusing on responsive design, utilizing css grid and css flexbox.
+- Task Approach: (1) startup - the "shotgun approach" to gather ideas, (2) current, refer to (1).
+- Tools used: Visual Studio Code, GitHub, Technigo Toolbox.
+- Planning method: ( TBA.
+In progress. )
 - If you had more time, what would be next?
+(TBA.
+In progress. )

 ## View it live
-Every project should be deployed somewhere.
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.

-/* Reviewed Github commit/push/pull process, previewed project1 */
+(Coming soon.)